 - describe the philosophy and etiquette of “the digital age”.

-The certificate is taught in three workshops lasting at least two hours, which should be supplemented by independent study.
+The certificate is taught in ten one hour workshops, which should be supplemented by independent study.
 In the workshops you learn about:

 - Online Identity (including social media, personal and professional profiles);

 - Copyright and the Reuse of Digital Information (including rights identification, attribution, etc.);